iambb5445/SolitaireGDL/README.md

                         dataset between valid/invalid responses.
   --bot-action-rate BOT_ACTION_RATE
                         Rate of bot actoins to sample (between 0 and 1).
 We avoid bias, we don't
                         want to always (or ever) sample bot actions when choosing a valid action.
+  --thread-count THREAD_COUNT
+                        Number of threads to run the simulation.
 ```
 For the arguments, note that we have intentionally lowered the **default values** for a **lower scale simulation** (lower number of moves, games, etc.) to ensure the simulation will be performed fast.
 To create useful and balanced datasets these values should be chosen more carefully.